StaticCC/Tartarus/README.md

 Secure your C# and Visual Basic WinForm applications with ease using Tartarus, the all-in-one solution for software licensing.

+This project is outdated.
+The connection between the MySql.Data constructor and the Server is insecure.

+I gave some sections of code that you could update to a CRUD API, which should secure the application.

 ## Features

 - **Cross-Language Support:** Tartarus seamlessly supports both C# and Visual Basic, making it versatile for developers using either language.